 I used to be the kind of mom who followed her kids around when they were eating dessert in their “good clothes” making sure they didn’t get chocolate on their outfits.
 Because honestly I could not get it out!

 The only thing that seemed to work well for me, was soaking their chocolate dribbled shirts in a bucket of water and borax powder.
 That was my go to, till the time I ran out of it!

 Vinegar has always been my go to cleaner for basically everything.
-I mixed it with some blue dawn dish soap (works on my dishes so why not on our clothes?) and voila!
+I mixed it with some blue dawn dish soap (works on my dishes so why not on my kids clothes?) and voila!
 The best stain remover I’d ever tried.